shivyadav11/PromptHub/README.md

-PromptHub
+# PromptHub

 PromptHub is a simple educational web portal that explains the theoretical concepts of prompt engineering used in AI models.
-The portal provides structured information about introduction, concepts, techniques, and examples of prompt engineering in a clean and readable interface.
+The portal provides structured information about **Introduction, Concepts, Techniques, and Examples** of prompt engineering in a clean and readable interface.

+---

-Tech Stack :
+## Tech Stack

-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript

+---

-Features :
+## Features

-Multi-page educational web portal
+- Multi-page educational web portal
-Clean and simple user interface
+- Clean and simple user interface
-Navigation menu for easy access to topics
+- Navigation menu for easy access to topics
-Hero section with illustration
+- Hero section with illustration
-Topic search functionality
+- Topic search functionality
-Structured content sections
+- Structured content sections
-Responsive layout for better reading experience
+- Responsive layout for better reading experience

-Project Structure :
+---

 ## Project Structure

 ```
-prompt-hub
+prompt-hub/
 │
-├── index.html
+├── index.html          # Home page
-├── introduction.html
+├── introduction.html   # Introduction to prompt engineering
-├── concepts.html
+├── concepts.html       # Core concepts of prompt engineering
-├── techniques.html
+├── techniques.html     # Prompt engineering techniques
-├── examples.html
+├── examples.html       # Prompt examples
 │
-├── style.css
+├── style.css           # Website styling
-├── script.js
+├── script.js           # Search functionality
 │
-└── hero-image.png
+└── hero-image.png      # Hero section illustration
 ```

+---

-How It Works:
+## How It Works

-The Home page introduces the topic of prompt engineering.
+The **Home page** introduces the topic of prompt engineering.

 Each page explains a specific concept:

-Introduction
+- Introduction
-Concepts
+- Concepts
-Techniques
+- Techniques
-Examples
+- Examples

-CSS is used to create a clean and readable layout.
+CSS is used to create a **clean and readable layout** for the portal.

-JavaScript is used to implement a simple search feature for navigating topics.
+JavaScript is used to implement a **simple search feature** that helps users navigate between topic pages.

+---

-How to Run the Project :
+## How to Run the Project

-Download or clone the repository
+1. Download or clone the repository
-Open the project folder
+2. Open the project folder
-Run index.html in a web browser
+3. Run **index.html** in any web browser

+---

-⭐ This project demonstrates how a simple educational web portal can be built using basic web development technologies....
+⭐ This project demonstrates how a simple educational web portal can be built using basic web development technologies.